-(2) Shares of restricted stock vest in one year from the date of grant.
+(2) Shares of restricted stock vest in three equal annual installments on each anniversary of the grant date.

-(3) Shares of restricted stock vest in three equal annual installments on each anniversary of the grant date.
+(3) Shares of restricted stock vest in two equal annual installments on the anniversary of the grant date.

-The following table sets forth certain information with respect to options exercised by the Named Executive Officer and stock that vested during fiscal year 2014.
+The following table sets forth certain information with respect to options exercised by the Named Executive Officer and stock that vested during fiscal year 2017.